Our mission is to inspect nominated student walking routes to and from school that parents, public, or schools consider to be dangerous.

 Safe Student Transportation Guidelines

 A route will be considered hazardous if no adequate walkway is available along the route for 1/8 mile or more, unless the walking conditions within that 1/8 mile are too hazardous, as determined by the Safe Student Transportation Committee using the Profile for Student Walking Conditions form.

 Profile of Student Walking Conditions

 This form will be used to assign a point value to areas that require students to walk along a street for a distance of 1/8 mile or less, or if students are required to cross a street.
-Safe Student Transportation Committee members will complete the form after conducting an on site review to obtain traffic counts and assess walking condition.
+Safe Student Transportation Committee members will complete the form after conducting an on-site review to obtain traffic counts and assess walking conditions.
 Forty-five (45) points are necessary to qualify as a hazardous route.